accordproject/techdocs/docs/ergo-lang.md

 ```

 ### Contract Declarations
-In the legal sense the elements of a contract are as follows.
-The requisite elements that must be established to demonstrate the formation of a legally binding contract are (1) _offer_; (2) _acceptance_; (3) _consideration_; (4) _mutuality of obligation_; (5) _competency and capacity_; and, in certain circumstances, (6) _a written instrument_.
+The legal requirements for a valid contract at law vary by jurisdiction and contract type.
+The requisite elements that typically necessary for the formation of a legally binding contract are (1) _offer_; (2) _acceptance_; (3) _consideration_; (4) _mutuality of obligation_; (5) _competency and capacity_; and, in certain circumstances, (6) _a written instrument_.

 Ergo contacts address consideration, mutuality of obligation, competency and capacity through statements that are described in this document.

-Furthermore, an Ergo contract is an immutable written instrument which obviates a good deal of the issues and conflicts which emerge from existing contracts in use today.
-In Ergo:
+Furthermore, an Ergo contract is an immutable written document which obviates a good deal of the issues and conflicts which emerge from existing contracts in use today.
+In Ergo, a contract:
-- a contract represents an agreement between parties creating mutual and enforceable obligations.
+- represents an agreement between parties creating mutual and enforceable obligations; and
-- a contract is a code module that uses conditionals and functions to describe execution by the parties with their obligations.
+- is a code module that uses conditionals and functions to describe execution by the parties with their obligations.
 Contracts accept input data either directly from the associated natural language text or through request _transactions_.
 The contract then uses _clause functions_ to process it, and _return_ a result.
 Once a contract logic has been written within a template, it can be used over and over and over again.

 Instantiated contracts correspond to particular domain agreement.
 They combine functions and clauses to execute a specific agreement and to allow its automation.
 Many traditional contracts are “boilerplate” and as such are reusable in their specific legal domain, e.g., sale of goods.